grampus-whcz/IncluRCA/README.md

 # IncluRCA

-Artifacts accompanying IncluRCA, a framework for Root Cause Analysis based on multimodal Data Augmentation and Channel Attention for Failures in Microservice Systems.
+Artifacts accompanying IncluRCA, a framework for "Root Cause Analysis based on multimodal Data Augmentation and Channel Attention for Failures in Microservice Systems".

 ## Requirements